cloudfoundry/cli/doc/adr/0005-v7-push-transforms-manifest-before-applying.md

 ### How did `push` work before this change?

-Before this change, `push` preserved manifest properties exactly as is and sends to the API apply-manifest endpoint.
+Before this change, `push` preserved manifest properties exactly as is and sent these to the API apply-manifest endpoint.
 The flag overrides would be handled after applying the manifest was complete.

 ### How does `push` work with this change?